TakiKacper/Matl-Material-Language/README.md

 property color = calc_color()
 property vertex_offset = offset
 ```

-### Domains - shaders templates
+## Architecture

-As you can see example above use some "domain".
-Domain is a template-shader which, when combined with material code creates a functional shader.
+Matl uses so-called domains to generate shaders.
+Those are template-shaders which when combined with matl materials creates a functional shaders.
 Domain defines properties - those are fields where user can provide their own value, eg. color, metallic, specularity etc.
 By providing values / equations for each of the properties, we can create multiple shaders, while also writing things like lighting code only once!

 <details>